Narrative images, sacred places

 The content and form of temple paintings transform the usual relationships between story, setting, and characters that we expect from narrative.
 In the paintings, place is not the context for narrative; rather, narrative provides context for the sacred place.
 That is, narrative makes meaningful the presence of the deities, saints, and people who are part of the history of the site and its devotional traditions.
 Kalamkaris surround the central icon with narrative images that elaborate its specificity and constitute the physical, devotional, and mythic world in which the icon is situated.
 In this, the structure and function of the kalamkari is consonant with temples’ architectural form and decoration.
 Narrative conceptually and physically frames the deity, whether located at the center of the kalamkari cloth—or at the center of a temple enclosed within the sanctum and preceded by murals.

-Anna Lise Seastrand is assistant professor of art history at the University of Minnesota.
+Anna Lise Seastrand is associate professor of art history at the University of Minnesota.